VerdantLeaf/Simple-RISC-V-Assembler/README.md

 ## Some Notes:
 As the project title may suggest, this assembler is "simple".
 It takes takes assembly code with labels, instructions, and comments, and then converts the instructions to a binary file.
 This is because my primary reasons for developing this were to create .mem files for my RISC-V CPU project and getting better at Python.
 Hence why I picked Python, as much as I love the C programming language, I wanted to worry about creating the assembler, not hunting down a memory leak or something.
 Additionally, I wanted to be able to develop and run the program on Windows/any platform/not Linux, since I didn't have Linux machine access at the start.
 I have no plans to assemble large programs with this code, so speed/performance came second to ease of development and usability.

+The program is essentially a compiler backend - sort of...
+I actually learned a lot about compiler design in making this and would make a lot of changes, if I did it over again, maybe I will.

 ## Things I wish it could do
 Here are some things I wish the assembler could do, that I may add in the future: